dwarvesf/playground/_memo/recursively-export-file-pattern-in-javascript-es6-application.md

 I also created examples on how to use those packages: [https://github.com/phmngocnghia/AutoGenerateReExportFile/tree/master/examples](https://github.com/phmngocnghia/AutoGenerateReExportFile/tree/master/examples)

 What do you think about this pattern?
-Please express your idea
+Please express your idea.